 If your goal is to eat as close to the beach as possible, then Mid-Beach’s Malibu Farm is an appropriate choice.
 Of course a restaurant this close to the sand - especially one that’s inside a hotel - is going to be pricey.
 But if you’re OK with that, and really want to be able to smell the ocean while you eat decent fish tacos or an avocado pizza, then you might like it here.
 Reservations are available online.

 We could pick you up, blindfold you, and drop you at Boater’s Grill, and you’d probably think you were in the Keys, not Miami.
 And you’d be half right.
 This place is located inside Key Biscayne’s Bill Baggs Cape Florida State Park, sitting next to a quiet cove where you might possibly befriend a manatee.
 The food is fine, but the view is a lot better.
+They’ve also recently expanded with an adjacent outdoor bar they’re calling The Cleat.
 Admission to the park is $4-8 if you’re coming in a car.
 Just a head’s up: Bill Baggs is currently operating at reduced capacity, so call ahead if you plan on coming to make sure they’re still letting people into the park.

 Even though you can’t really see the water from the outdoor tables (at least if you’re sitting down), we still consider Mike’s a waterfront spot at heart.
 This rooftop Irish pub is right by the west end of the Venitian Causeway, and if you stand up and take a very short walk to the building’s edge, you get a pretty great view of Biscayne Bay and the Downtown skyline.
 The mostly-fried things you eat here aren’t quite as stunning, but they’re just fine if you’re craving chicken wings or calamari and coconut shrimp.
 You won’t need a reservation.